MyDriver

-myDriver is a chauffeur company that operates in more than 150 cities in 60 countries. mydriver is a subsidiary company from Sixt Rent A Car and is part of the new Business Unit Sixt Chauffeured Services.
+myDriver is a chauffeur company that operates in more than 150 cities in 60 countries. mydriver is a subsidiary of Sixt Rent A Car and is part of the Sixt Chauffeured Services business unit.

 History

 mydriver was founded in 2013 in Berlin, Germany by Carl Schuster, Andreas Goschler and Oliver Mickler under the company Sixt.
-It started at the beginning of the year in Munich, Düsseldorf, Frankfurt, Berlin, Hamburg, Hanover, Cologne, Leipzig, Bremen, Stuttgart, Nuremberg and Dresden.
+The service launched in early 2013 in Munich, Düsseldorf, Frankfurt, Berlin, Hamburg, Hanover, Cologne, Leipzig, Bremen, Stuttgart, Nuremberg, and Dresden.

 In 2014 mydriver expanded to other parts of Germany, Paris, and Vienna.
-In the end of 2015 mydriver formally launched in France, Austria and the Netherlands The company began offering services in 2016 to Spain, the United Kingdom, Belgium, Italy, Monaco, Romania, the Czech Republic, Turkey, and the United States.
+In late 2015, myDriver expanded its services to France, Austria, and the Netherlands.
+The company began offering services in 2016 to Spain, the United Kingdom, Belgium, Italy, Monaco, Romania, the Czech Republic, Turkey, and the United States.

-In 2017 mydriver, the Sixt Chauffeur Service and Sixt rides joined to operate under the product Sixt Chauffeured Services.
-As a result different prices, car classes and services were listed on one website.
+In 2017, myDriver, Sixt Chauffeur Service, and Sixt rides were consolidated into Sixt Chauffeured Services, combining their services and vehicle options onto a single platform.

 Structure

 mydriver groups their cars into four categories: First class, Business class, Economy class, and Van.
 The company uses both staff and contracted drivers.